ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/GBD_disease_health/index.rst

 Health States
 +++++++++++++

-A health state is the amount of health or disability within a sequelae.
-This is summarized through the disability weight.
+A health state is the state of health within a sequelae.
+This is summarized as the amount of disability with a single value called the disability weight.
 More information on this can be found in `this section of the cause model page <https://vivarium-research.readthedocs.io/en/latest/model_design/vivarium_model_components/causes/index.html#disability-weights>`_.
 A health state for a sequelae and its disability weight can be found in the GBD methods appendix.

 Using our above sequelae (acute myocardial infarction and angina) as an example - the amount of health lost while experiencing an acute myocardial infarction is quite high!
 You're likely hospitalized and in a lot of pain.
+The health state here is called 'Acute myocardial infarction, days 1-2' and the disability weight is 0.432.
 However, the health lost from angina might be less significant.
 You're likely at home and might only experience discomfort when under stress.
-This affects your disability weight value.
+The health state is called 'Angina pectoris, mild' and the disability weight is 0.033.

 Each sequela has exactly one health state associated with it.
 If you are experiencing multiple symptoms, such as "headache and chest pain", your health state contains all of these losses to